Kvitekvist/Auriel-s-Dream/README.md

 ![image](https://i.ibb.co/BT63QKP/Run-SKSE.png)

 ## Make the game brighter
 You can make it lighter by increasing the ambient light settings, and increase skylight settings.
 These are settings inside the ENB.
-You press CTRL + SHIFT + ENTER to find that setting.
+You press SHIFT + ENTER to find that setting.
 Scroll down to Environment - Here you find the ambient light (one for each period of a day) settings.
 Pump up those numbers until you get the light level you prefer.
 Try setting the ambient values to 2-3 or even high for a brighter world.
 10 would be very bright.
+When you have found the settings you like, press "Save Configuration" and press SHIFT + ENTER to close the ENB interface.

 ![image](https://i.ibb.co/mCL5Qt6/2021-02-22-16-52-01.jpg)